yWorks/yfiles-for-html-demos/demos/tutorial-style-implementation-edge/01-create-a-polyline/README.md

 Note

 The SVG element returned in `createVisual` does not necessarily have to be created using the JavaScript DOM API.
-You could also create it using any JavaScript UI framework or API like React, Vuejs, etc.
+You could also create it using any JavaScript UI framework or API like React, Vue, etc.

 The `createPathData` method generates the path data for the SVG path element using the locations of the ports and bends of the edge.